 Amtrak National Facts

-The name "Amtrak" is the blending of the words "America" and "track."
+The name "Amtrak" results from the blending of the words "America" and "track."
 It is properly used in documents with only the first letter capitalized.
-The railroad is also known as the National Railroad Passenger Corporation.
+The railroad is officially known as the National Railroad Passenger Corporation.

 Basic Amtrak Facts

 - The Amtrak mission is to deliver intercity transportation that helps move people, the economy and the nation forward.
 Amtrak is advancing its goal of being Americans' preferred mode of travel by running an efficient and effective business; modernizing the customer experience; and investing in infrastructure, the locomotive and car fleet, stations and facilities.

 - During FY 2016 (October 2015 - September 2016), Amtrak welcomed aboard approximately 31.3 million customers, another record year.
 On an average day, nearly 85,700 passengers ride more than 300 Amtrak trains.

 - Amtrak operates a nationwide rail network, serving more than 500 destinations in 46 states, the District of Columbia and three Canadian provinces on more than 21,300 miles of routes.
 It is the nation's only high-speed intercity passenger rail provider, operating at speeds up to 150 mph (241 kph) over current infrastructure.
 More than half of Amtrak trains operate at top speeds of 100 mph (160 kph) or greater.
 The company has more than 20,000 employees.

 - On average, 600 daily Thruway schedules with guaranteed connections via buses, vans, ferries and other modes extend Amtrak service to more than 400 communities not served directly by Amtrak trains in 38 states and Canada.